imajus/1inch-vercel-proxy/README.md

 ## Setup

-Because this will be a proxy specifically for your Dev Portal API key, you must deploy and manage it yourself.
+This proxy will contain your personal Dev Portal API key, so it must be deployed and configured manually.
 Luckily, Vercel makes this incredibly simple:

 - Create a free `Hobby` account on [vercel.com](https://vercel.com/)
 - When creating a new project, select `Import Third-Party Git Repository`